High-Performance Films: The U.S. Market

 - Possess special performance characteristics.

-- Significant applications other than in packaging.
+- Significant applications outside of packaging.

 High-performance films generally are fabricated (or converted) in relatively small volumes (at least compared to commodity films).
 Much of their value is created after the film is extruded.